 “But what is the Usurper’s purpose?”
 Amira asked.

-“And,” Aldric offered, “what were the terms of the bargain that he made?
-The archive said he was once a man.”
+“And,” Aldric added, “what were the terms of the bargain that he made?
+The vault said he was once a man.”

 Stephen B. Anthony is the author of Transmigrant, an epic science fiction thriller, available on both Amazon and Audible.